Keeping your house and yard weed-free can feel like a hassle.

 If removing the weeds doesn’t work, you can try chemical warfare.
-One organic trick is to use standard kitchen white vinegar as a weed killer.
-Vinegar kills most weeds through acidifying and destroying their roots.
+One organic trick is to use standard kitchen white vinegar as a weed solution.
+Vinegar removes most weeds through acidifying and destroying their roots.

-The most immediately effective weed killer is glyphosate, which is the main ingredient in RoundUp.
-Of the commercial weed killers, glyphosate is the safest.
-It’s also one of the most indiscriminate – it will kill any plant it touches.
+The most immediately effective weed solution is glyphosate, which is the main ingredient in RoundUp.
+Of the commercial weed solutions, glyphosate is the safest.
+It’s also one of the most indiscriminate – it will remove any plant it touches.
 This includes your lawn and garden plants.

 If you have a serious weed problem in your driveway or patio, glyphosate can be an effective solution.
 Soil enzymes neutralize it, so it’s unlikely to hurt plants that you don’t spray it on.
 However, it’s still best to apply it carefully so you don’t drip or accidentally spray plants you want to keep.

-Yes, boiling water kills weeds.
+Yes, boiling water removes weeds.
 The temperature cooks the plants, including their roots in most cases.
-However, boiling water is difficult to use as a weed killer for more than a few weeds.
+However, boiling water is difficult to use as a weed remover for more than a few weeds.

 The problem is that water cools relatively quickly.
-If you’re using boiling water as a weed killer, you’ll need to have a kettle nearby constantly heating more.
-It’s probably the cheapest weed killer, but it’s difficult to use on more than a few plants at a time.
+If you’re using boiling water as a weed remover, you’ll need to have a kettle nearby constantly heating more.
+It’s probably the cheapest solution, but it’s difficult to use on more than a few plants at a time.

 How to Prevent Weeds from Growing Back